ID1267/CMDT/README.md

 <img src="https://github.com/ID1267/DST/blob/main/figures/FDLB.png" height="80%" width="80%" alt="">
 </div>

-Diagram of the Frequency Process. (a) The structure of the patched frequency-domain channel-wise self-attention module. (b) The structure of the spectral-spatial frequency fusion module.
+The pipeline of the frequency domain learning. (a) The structure of the spectral-wise self-attention of frequency. (b) The structure of the spectral-spatial interaction of frequency.